-To properly categorize the datasets for better analysis, we consider the following data model.
+For an in-depth analysis dedicated to scientific applications studied in this work, we consider the following data model~\cite{pearl2016causal,chang2020invariant,wu2021discovering,li2022learning,yang2022learning}.
 The input variable $X\in\cal X$ consists of two disjoint parts, namely the causal part $X_c$ and the independent part $X_i$, which satisfies conditional independence with $Y$ given $X_c$, \textit{i.e.}, $X_i \perp\!\!\!\perp Y|X_c$.
-We denote $\to$ as the direct causal correlation between two variables in causal inference literature~\citep{pearl2000models, pearl2016causal}, and define two types of data generating process, \textit{i.e.}, $X\to Y$ and $Y \to X$.
-We recommend interested readers go to Appendix \ref{app_causal} for more details.
+Next, we categorize various types of distribution shifts.